Follow these quick steps:

 Note: If the ‘Create Email’ button fails to work, you can copy the contacts at the bottom of this post and paste them into an email.

-I am disappointed and upset that the 2019 Rouge National Urban Park (RNUP) Management Plan proposes to delay or avoid the implementation of existing “due diligence” plans for combating pollution, climate change, flooding and biodiversity loss.
+The 2019 Rouge National Urban Park (RNUP) Management Plan proposes to delay or avoid the implementation of existing “due diligence” plans for combating pollution, climate change, flooding and biodiversity loss.
 The RNUP Management Plan disregards the legal imperatives outlined by the Canadian Environmental Law Association and the following input by Dr. Mandrak, a University of Toronto professor and scientist:

 “Environment Canada’s recommendations for more than 60% forest and wetland cover were largely incorporated within existing Rouge Park, Watershed and Federal Green Space Master Plans … The timely implementation of these conservation recommendations and plans is essential to address federal mandates under the RNUP Act, Great Lakes Water Quality Agreement, Paris Climate Change Accord, and International Convention on Biodiversity.”